NOAA-EMC/UPP/docs/AddNewVariable.rst

                    <scale>3.0</scale>
                  </param>

-   B. Add the variable to the user defined control file.
+   B. Add the variable to the user-defined control file.

       i.
-Add a new entry in your application’s control xml file (e.g. fv3lam.xml for FV3LAM application, postcntrl_gfs.xml for FV3GFS application).
-This file lets users control which variables to output from UPP for Grib2.
+Add a new entry in your application’s control XML file (e.g., ``fv3lam.xml`` for the FV3LAM application, ``postcntrl_gfs.xml`` for the ``FV3GFS`` application).
+This file lets users control which variables to output from the UPP for Grib2.

          User procedure
           - Add as: